Genesys225/ssh-auth-events/README.md

 🔹 Technologies
 We use the latest tech across the stack:

-Backend: Node.js (Express, SQLite, Drizzle ORM, WebSockets for real-time updates).
+Backend: Node.js (Express, SQLite, Drizzle ORM, EventEmitter + SSE for real-time updates).
 Frontend: Remix (React Router v7), Material UI, Phosphor Icons.
 Log Processing: Vector for dynamic log ingestion & normalization.
 Containerization: Docker Compose for node + vector, and a separate Dockerfile for Remix.